Projectplace/api-code-examples/examples/py-list-document-archive/readme.md

 See the `requirements.txt` file for needed third-party libraries.

-You can installe them by running `pip install -r requirements.txt`
+You can install them by running `pip install -r requirements.txt`

 ### 2. Modify the script with your authorization attributes